-If you have your own mode of transportation, refer to the given map reference, run-site location, and use the latest Singapore Street Directory (you can buy one at most gas stations) to guide you there.
+If you have your own mode of transportation, refer to the given map reference, run-site location, and look the Google Map reference on the Website.
+Public transport on the page "More Info..."
 That's how all the regular hashers find the run-site.

 If you can't find someone to give you a ride, use the local taxi service.
 Most taxi drivers have, at one time or another, taken someone to a hash run so most of them know what to expect.
-Again, use the given map reference and run-site location, and depend on the latest Street Directory.
+Again, use the given map reference and run-site location.

 Yes, provided you introduce yourself and register with the Hash Cash at the beginning of the run.